conmaol/gadelica/grammar/nouns.md

 Nouns are words that typically denote *material* entities – things, substances, aggregates and groups which are literally *made of matter* (atoms, molecules, etc.).
 Every word that denotes a material entity is a noun, though not every noun denotes a material entity.
 Nouns which denote material entities are known as *concrete* nouns, and nouns which denote non-material entities are known as *abstract* nouns.

+Take the following paragraph –

+> An uair a bha an saoghal òg bha daoine treuna ann, ris an canadh iad an Fhiann.
+B’ e Cumhal a b’ ainm air aon de na daoine so, agus bha mac aige air an robh Fionn.

 Here are some examples of concrete nouns:
 - *ubhal* ‘apple’, *nighean* ‘girl’, *clann* ‘children’, *Dòmhnall* ‘Donald’, *Glaschu* ‘Glasgow’